jackcoombs/apartments/README.md

 ## Overview

 Common questions when apartment hunting are "How much should I expect to pay?", "What's the average rent for this area?", or "How much space can I afford?".
 This project aims to help renters in the Chicago area answer those questions by providing a simple dashboard that can filtered by neighborhood, # beds, # bathrooms, and square footage.
+Also, analysis is included on what factors primarily drive rent higher.

 ## Features
 This project does the following: